 Maybe I’m too harsh in my criticism?
 Sure, there must be people who like this / such music?
 In any case, my rating does not apply to the music, but refers to Roman Borisov’s performance, and that of conductor and orchestra.

 de Falla: Excerpts from “El amor brujo” (The Bewitched Love)

-In 1914/1915, the Spanish composer Manuel de Falla (1876 – 1946) received a commission for a Gypsy piece (gitaneria) by a renowned Flamenco dancer.
+In 1914/1915, the Spanish composer Manuel de Falla (1876 – 1946) received a commission for a Romany piece (gitaneria) by a renowned Flamenco dancer.
 De Falla scored it for cantaora voice, actors and chamber orchestra.
 The piece, “El amor brujo” (The Bewitched Love), is written on a libretto by Gregorio Martínez Sierra (1881 – 1947).
 In this form, the music premiered in 1915—without success.

 1916, Manuel de Falla revised the work.
 He cut its length and enlarged the instrumentation.
 This orchestral version now featured just three short songs for mezzo-soprano (two of which made it into this program).
 The 13 movements of the orchestral version have the following titles:

 - Canción del amor dolido (Song of suffering love)

 - El Aparecido – El Espectro (The apparition)